Skip advert

 Advertisement - Article continues below

-The faster you go, the more the Karoq’s body control comes to the fore, giving plenty of security and confidence.
-The slick-shifting manual gearbox is fun to use and the sculpted steering wheel feels really good in your hands.
+The faster you go, the more the Karoq’s fine body control comes to the fore, giving plenty of security and confidence.
+The slick-shifting manual gearbox is fun to use, and the well-shaped steering wheel feels good in your hands.

 The more energy you put through the springs and dampers, the more the ride quality calms down, but because SUVs are likely to spend lots of time in town, the firmness from the Skoda’s suspension over broken surfaces just takes the edge off the car’s otherwise impressive refinement score.